realpython/members/README.md

 #### Incomplete

-1. Active users should be able to update their avatar link and display name on the profile page (current)
-1. Admin should be able to move the order of messages within the lesson view
+1. Admin should be able to move the order of messages within the lesson view (current)
 1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view
 1. Admin should be able to add an avatar link when adding a new user
 1. Active users should be able to suggest new topics to be added to the course